2010: The Kindness Of Strangers

 These heads are cast in Australia, but their initial flow and porting designs were developed by Comstock Engineering.
 So my new head returns back from whence it came.
 Even Jim was surprised at how little additional porting was necessary to get the flow up to where he wanted it for my race motor.

-Kids – run out and get yourselves a Fullauto Head from Colorado Norton Works, a set of trick rods and pistons from JS Motorsport, bolt it up to your badass Commando and become an instant star!
+Kids – run out and get yourselves a Fullauto Head, bolt it up to your badass Commando and become an instant star!

 Meanwhile, there’s racing to do